presslabs/toplytics/toplytics/readme.txt

 * Google Analytics API v3.0 is being used from now on
 * major refactoring
+* removed realtime template - the JS code can now be used only in toplytics-template.php file
 * removed filters and actions
 filters:
     toplytics_ga_api_url_$name